Center for Career Education and International Students and Scholars Office

 • Requirements specified by the employer for the internship or job

-Employers should meet all requirements of the Fair Labor Standards Act (FLSA) before you accept an internship.
-Learn about the six criteria for unpaid internships as outlined by the U.S. Department of Labor.
-If any of these criteria are not met, you should be paid.
-Unless you are working on campus, all internship experiences should use either your OPT or CPT.
-Please meet with ISSO before accepting any positions to ensure you maintain your legal status.
+Employers are expected to meet all requirements of the Fair Labor Standards Act (FLSA).
+See also criteria for unpaid internships as outlined by the U.S. Department of Labor.
+Unless you are working on campus, you will obtain work authorization under CPT or OPT to pursue jobs and internships off-campus.
+Please connect with the ISSO before accepting any positions to ensure you comply with your visa requirements.

 Avoiding Scams and Fraudulent Opportunities

-We at the Center for Career Education are committed to partnering with employment professionals that comply with employment laws in all recruiting activities.
-As you conduct your job search avoid scams and fraud activity by identifying fraudulent postings.
+We are committed to partnering with employers that comply with employment law in all recruiting activities.
+As you conduct your job search, learn how to avoid scams and fraudulent activity with this helpful guide: identifying fraudulent postings.
 If you suspect a position or employer you encountered through LionSHARE is fraudulent, please contact us at careereducation-ear@columbia.edu.

 Illegal Interview Questions